 This week in Husker history

-The week of July 22-28, looking back in stretches of years divisible by five:
+The week of July 22-28, looking back in five-year intervals:

 1957: Bud Wilkinson's conservative version of the split-T offense at Oklahoma is becoming all the rage, with new Husker coach Bill Jennings seen as being part of the movement.

 1972: A college all-star team coached by Bob Devaney and his Nebraska staff loses to the Super Bowl champion Dallas Cowboys, 20-7, before a crowd of 54,000-plus in Chicago.

 1987: Rookie cornerback Brian Davis, the 30th pick in the NFL draft, signs with the Redskins.**

 1997: The Washington Huskies emerge as the preseason magazines' consensus pick for the national title, raising the stakes of Nebraska's road test at Seattle on Sept.
 20.

 «2002: Elmer Dohrmann, whose 11 varsity letters in four sports still stand as a Nebraska record, dies at age 84 in California.
 The Staplehurst, Neb., native earned letters in football (1935-36-37), basketball (1936-37-38), baseball (1936-37-38) and track (1936-37).
 He garnered all-conference honors at end in football in 1937 and was the 49th player chosen in the 1938 NFL draft.

 2007: Athletic director Steve Pederson gets a five-year extension of his contract, through June 2013.